 I’d love to be able to test further to discover exactly what all these dissolved substances are in our ‘clean’ water.

-Distilled water was a no-brainer
+Distilled water as drinking water was a no-brainer

 So, after some research and a recommendation from a friend, we decided to opt for distilled water instead.